LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/chat-post-survey.md

 #### Step 1 - Create a new Function

-Create a new lambda/function from **Chat Post Survey E-mail Transcript" event.
-THe default template for this event will be selected for the function.
+Create a new lambda/function from **Chat Post Survey E-mail Transcript** event.
+The default template for this event will be selected for the function.

+<div class="important">Once a Function is implemented for this specific event, any old logic outside of Functions will not be used anymore (i.e, any rules defined otherwise in Conversational Cloud).
+Therefore, make sure that the complete logic was implemented within your function before deploying it.</div>

 #### Step 2 - Edit the Function